For a few examples of specific Health & Safety projects that Auxil has delivered to some of our customers, please see below…

 Health & Safety: High Risk

-Property Development Making sure everything Safe ...
+Property Development Making sure everything is Safe ...
 Let's find a way.

 Walmer Yard is a unique development of four spectacular new three storey houses with additional basements in West London, designed by Peter Salter for property developer Crispin Kelly.
 The project took some thirteen years to come to fruition and the resulting properties are expected to fetch a cool £22 million.
 I was involved for nearly four years dealing with a host of Health & Safety issues that arose from this fascinating development ...